Universal bound on microwave dissipation in superconducting circuits

 \subsubsection{Coherent TLS Rabi oscillations in the clean limit}

-For low frequencies in clean systems (see Supplementary Materials Figs.~\ref{fig:qp_dissip-mechanisms}d and~\ref{fig:nonequil-qp-dissip_types_qualitative-diag}), the analysis of Subsec.~\ref{subsec:Localized-states_direct-ionization_dirty-limit} must be modified.
-Instead of using the Kubo formula for direct ionization, Eq.~\eqref{eq:nonequilibrium-conductivity_Kubo}, one must calculate $\sigma_1$ arising from an ensemble of \emph{coherent} two-level systems (TLSs), formed by the first two bound quasiparticle states in a typical local minimum of the order parameter~\citep{DeGraaf20}.
+For low frequencies in clean systems (see Supplementary Materials Figs.~\ref{fig:qp_dissip-mechanisms}\textbf{d}~and~\ref{fig:nonequil-qp-dissip_types_qualitative-diag}), the analysis of Subsec.~\ref{subsec:Localized-states_direct-ionization_dirty-limit} must be modified.
+Instead of using the Kubo formula for direct ionization, Eq.~\eqref{eq:nonequilibrium-conductivity_Kubo}, one must calculate $\sigma_{1}$ arising from an ensemble of \emph{coherent} two-level systems (TLSs), formed by the first two bound quasiparticle states in a typical local minimum of the order parameter~\citep{DeGraaf20}.

-The power absorbed by a single TLS with energy splitting $\omega_0$, dephasing rate $\Gamma_2$, and relaxation rate $\Gamma_1$, is described by a Lorentzian profile~\citep[Sec.
+The power absorbed by a single TLS with energy splitting $\omega_{0}$, dephasing rate $\Gamma_{2}$, and relaxation rate $\Gamma_{1}$, is described by a Lorentzian profile~\citep[Sec.
 2.3]{Shnirman}:

 where $\boldsymbol{p}$ is the transition dipole moment and $\boldsymbol{E}$ is the applied electric field.
-At zero temperature ($T = 0$), an ensemble of such TLSs with randomly oriented dipole moments contributes to the dissipative conductivity as
+At zero temperature ($T=0$), an ensemble of such TLSs with randomly oriented dipole moments contributes to the dissipative conductivity as

-where $\bar{p}(\omega_0)$ is the typical dipole moment of a TLS with splitting $\omega_0$, and $n(\omega_0)$ is the density of such TLSs.
-The latter is determined by the number of localized quasiparticles occupying the ground state of local dips with excitation energy $\omega_0 \approx \zeta \varepsilon$, and is given by:
+where $\bar{p}(\omega_{0})$ is the typical dipole moment of a TLS with splitting $\omega_{0}$, and $n(\omega_{0})$ is the spectral density of such TLSs.
+The latter is determined by the number of localized quasiparticles occupying the ground state of local order parameter dips with excitation energy $\omega_{0}=\zeta\varepsilon$, and is given by:

-where $\zeta \approx 0.7$~\citep{DeGraaf20} is the ratio between the first excitation energy and the ground state energy in a typical optimal well.
-As before, we assume the steady-state distribution $f_s(E) \approx \theta(E_C - E)/2$, cf.~Eq.~\eqref{eq:localized-qps_steady-state_distrib-func}.
+where $\zeta\approx0.7$~\citep{DeGraaf20} is the ratio between the first excitation energy and the ground state energy in a typical optimal well.
+As before, we assume the steady-state distribution $f_{s}(E)\approx\theta(E_{C}-E)/2$, cf.~Eq.~\eqref{eq:localized-qps_steady-state_distrib-func}.

 The transition dipole moment for such a TLS is estimated as